Chart Color Schemes

 Population

 Derrimut's population is approximately 9,114 as of November 2025.
-This represents an increase of 461 people since the 2021 Census, which recorded a population of 8,653.
-The growth was inferred from the estimated resident population of 9,163 in June 2024 and the addition of 68 validated new addresses post-Census.
-This results in a population density ratio of 687 persons per square kilometer, similar to averages seen across other locations assessed by AreaSearch.
-Derrimut's growth rate of 5.3% since the 2021 Census surpassed the SA3 area's growth rate of 2.6%, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 63.8% of overall population gains during recent periods, driving primary growth for the area.
+This represents an increase of 461 people, a growth rate of 5.3%, since the 2021 Census which recorded a population of 8,653.
+The change was inferred from the estimated resident population of 9,163 in June 2024 and an additional 68 validated new addresses since the Census date.
+This results in a population density ratio of 687 persons per square kilometer, comparable to averages seen across other areas assessed by AreaSearch.
+Derrimut's growth rate exceeded that of its SA3 area (2.6%), indicating it as a growth leader in the region.
+Overseas migration contributed approximately 63.8% of overall population gains during recent periods.

 Frequently Asked Questions - Population